kailash-manasarovar/statement/docs/timeline/2023/april.md

 - There was no question about that in my mind at the time.
 - About an hour from home, just outside of Valencia on the AP-7, I suddenly start to feel an overwhelming sexual arousal.
 - I had no idea what was causing this but I knew it was to do with the trumpet teacher.
-- The feelings were for him.
+- My feelings were for him.
 I was sure of it.
 - I was out of my mind that day with racing thoughts about love and romance.
 It was extremely intense and destabilizing.
 - I write about this on X about 6 months later: https://x.com/1FRGVN/status/1713726935371551010.